How To Close A Sale? Address Shoppers Five Roadblocks

 If you have real customer stories to offer, here’s where you share them using the same Feel, Felt, Found method to show how others who trusted you achieved similar results.
 And don’t bullshit them here.

 5. Price sensitivity.
-Most salespeople love to believe every missed sale boiled down to price, but that is a loser’s limp.
-It's never about price, it's about them weighing your price in relation to the words you've used to describe how their life will be easier, better, or sexier.
+Most salespeople love to believe every missed sale is boiled down to price, but that is a loser’s limp.
+It's never about price.
+It's about them weighing your price with the words you've used to describe how their life will be easier, better, or sexier.

-People will move heaven and earth to buy something if they clearly understand the benefits, not just the features of your products.
+People will move heaven and earth to buy your products if they clearly understand the benefits, not just the features.

-One way to deal with price sensitivity is to wait for the shopper to select one product before trying to justify the price on several.
+One way to deal with price sensitivity is to wait for the shopper to select one product before justifying the price of several.

 In Sum

 The only way to ensure you can close the sale is to discover a shopper’s reasons for buying.
-Why today did she skip using the shopping app on her phone, leave her house and get in her car, drive in the rain, snow, or heat, through traffic and passed your competitors, find a parking place and walk into your store?
+Why today did she skip using the shopping app on her phone, leave her house and get in her car, drive in the rain, snow, or heat through traffic and pass your competitors, find a parking place, and walk into your store?

 If you can't answer that at the end of engaging with a shopper, you probably didn't do very well in serving them.
 People buy for all kinds of reasons and on all kinds of timelines and it’s usually a combination of reasons they can’t articulate.